-The objective of this experimentation is to prove the effect of feature weight learning, also to compare the performance of the proposed tracker with other trackers in the state of the art.
-To this end, in the first part, we test the proposed tracker with two complex videos (many moving people, high occlusion occurrence frequency) which are respectively provided by the Caretaker European project1 and the TRECVid dataset [1].
-These two videos are tested in both cases: without and with the feature weight learning.
-In the second part, five videos belonging to two public datasets ETISEO2 and Caviar3 are experimented, and the tracking result (with the feature learning) is compared with some other approaches in the state of the art.
+The objective of this experimentation is to prove the effect of feature weight learning, also to compare the performance of the proposed tracker with some other trackers in the state of the art.
+To this end, in the first part, we test the proposed tracker with two complex videos (many moving people, high occlusion occurrence frequency) in both cases: without and with the feature weight learning.
+In the second part, five videos belonging to two public datasets ETISEO and Caviar are experimented, and the tracking result (with the feature learning) is compared with some other approaches in the state of the art.

-In order to evaluate the tracking performance, we use the three tracking evaluation metrics defined in the ETISEO project [2].
+In order to evaluate the tracking performance, in this work we use the three tracking evaluation metrics defined in the ETISEO project [4].
 The first tracking evaluation metric M_1 measures the percentage of time during which a reference object (ground truth data) is correctly tracked.
 The second metric M_2 computes throughout time how many tracked objects are associated with one reference object.
 The third metric M_3 computes the number of reference object IDs per tracked object.
 These metrics must be used together to obtain a complete performance evaluation.
 Therefore, we also define a tracking metric \overline{M} taking the average value of these three tracking metrics.
-The four metric values are defined in the interval [0, 1].
+All of the four metric values are defined in the interval [0, 1].
 The higher the metric value is, the better the tracking algorithm performance gets.

 In this experimentation, we use the people detection algorithm based on the HOG descriptor of the OpenCV library.
-So we focus the experimentation on the sequences containing people movements.
-However the principle of the proposed tracking algorithm is not dependent on the tracked object type.
+Therefore we focus the experimentation on the sequences containing people movements.
+However the principle of the proposed tracking algorithm is not dependent on tracked object type.
 For learning feature weights, we use video sequences that are different from the tested videos but which have a similar context.

-The first tested video (provided by the Caretaker project) depicts people moving in a subway station.
-The frame rate of this sequence is 5 fps (frames/second) and the length is 5 min (see image 5a).
+The first tested video depicts people moving in a subway station (hidden for anonymity reason).
+The frame rate of this sequence is 5 fps (frames/second) and the length is 5 min (see image 2a).
 We have learnt feature weights on a sequence of 2000 frames.
 The learning algorithm selects $w_5 = 0.5$ (color histogram feature) and $w_6 = 0.5$ (HOG feature).

-The second tested sequence (belonging to the TRECVid dataset) depicts the movements of people in an airport (see image 5b).
+The second tested sequence depicts the movements of people in an airport and is provided by TRECVid [3] (see image 2b).
 It contains 5000 frames and lasts 3 min 20 sec.
 We have learnt feature weights on a sequence of 5000 frames.
 The learning algorithm selects $w_1 = 0.24$ (3D distance displacement), $w_4 = 1$ (2D area) and $w_5 = 0.76$ (color histogram).

 Table 1 presents the tracking results in two cases: without and with feature weight learning.
 We can find that with the proposed learning scheme, the tracker performance increases in both tested videos.
 Also, the processing time of the tracker also decreases significantly because many features are not used.
 The two following tested videos belong to ETISEO dataset.
 The first tested ETISEO video shows a building entrance, denoted ETI-VS1-BE-18-C4.
 It contains 1108 frames and frame rate is 25 fps.
-In this sequence, there is only one person moving (see image 5c).
+In this sequence, there is only one person moving (see image 2c).
 We have learnt feature weights on a sequence of 950 frames.
 The learning algorithm has selected the 3D displacement distance feature as the unique feature for tracking in this context.
 The result of the learning phase is reasonable since there is only one moving person.